Going Along with Market Outcomes: Good Capitalism

 Metaeconomics builds on the proposition from Adam Smith that the primal driver of human nature is ego based self-interest, which is also confirmed in modern behavioral science.
-What has been missed, perhaps purposely ignored, is that Adam Smith also saw the need to temper that self-interest with the sentiments --- empathy-sympathy in today's language--- which in Metaeconomics is the empathy based (and thus ethics based) other-interest.
+What has been missed, perhaps purposely ignored, is that Adam Smith also saw the need to temper that self-interest with the sentiments --- empathy (and, perhaps even sympathy-compassion) in today's language--- which in Metaeconomics is the empathy based (and thus ethics based) other-interest.
 The key role of empathy has also been confirmed in modern behavioral science.
+And, it is empathy that ensures every one can go along with what the market produces, a key part of a good capitalism.

 …man has almost constant occasion for the help of his brethren, and it is in vain for him to expect it from their benevolence only.
 He will be more likely to prevail if he can interest their self-love in his favour, and show them that it is for their own advantage to do for him what he requires of them.
 Whoever offers to another a bargain of any kind, proposes to do this.
 Give me that which I want, and you shall have this which you want, is the meaning of every such offer; and it is in this manner that we obtain from one another the far greater part of those good offices which we stand in need of.
 It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.
 We address ourselves, not to their humanity but to their self-love, and never talk to them of our own necessities but of their advantages (Smith, 1776/1789, loc 239-251)